golang/pkgsite/doc/postgres.md

 ## Local development database

-1. Install PostgreSQL on your machine for local development.
+1. Install PostgreSQL (version 11 or higher) on your machine for local development.
 It should use the default Postgres port of 5432.

    If you use a Mac, the easiest way to do that is through installing https://postgresapp.com.